JetBrains/kotlin-web-site/docs/topics/wasm/wasm-troubleshooting.md

 * **For older versions:**

+  > To run applications in an older browser, you need a Kotlin version older than 1.9.20.
+  >
+  {type="note"}

   1. In your browser, go to `chrome://flags/#enable-webassembly-garbage-collection`.
   2. Enable **WebAssembly Garbage Collection**.
   3. Relaunch your browser.

-  In addition to updating the browser settings, make sure you use a Kotlin version before 1.9.20 when using a Chrome version older than version 119.

 ### Chromium-based